AmrMSharafeldin/3DModel-Visualizer/README.md

-# 3DCow_Visualizer
+# 3D Model Visualizer using WebGL

+### Phase 1: Implemented Interactive Rotation for the Cow Model
-Phase1 : The cow rotates around the x and y axis in response to the mouse drag and around z axis in resposnse to left and right
+   - The model rotates around the X and Y axes in response to mouse drag.
+   - Rotation around the Z axis is controlled by the left and right arrow keys.

+### Phase 2: Enabled Translation Controls for the Cow Model
-Phase2 : The cow translates in the same manner
+   - The model translates in response to mouse drag (similar to the rotation controls).

-Phase 3 : Generated the normal data

-Phase 4 : implemented the phnog lighting , reference https://webglfundamentals.org/webgl/lessons/webgl-3d-lighting-directional.html

-Phas5: Adjsuted the colors
+### Phase 3: Generated and Assigned Per-Vertex Normal Data
+   - Normal vectors were calculated for each vertex to enable realistic lighting effects.

+### Phase 4: Implemented Phong Lighting
+   - Based on [WebGL Fundamentals - 3D Lighting Directional](https://webglfundamentals.org/webgl/lessons/webgl-3d-lighting-directional.html), directional lighting was applied for realistic shading and highlights.

+### Phase 5: Refined Color Settings
+   - Adjusted color properties of the model to achieve a more natural appearance.